nicolo-tellini/intropipeline/README.md

 A: Because if one step fails you want to restart the run from the step failed.

 Q: Why do I need to specify the *S.par* assembly in the runner.sh if the markers are pre-computed ? </br>
-A: The pipeline performs 2 mappings, choosing the *S.par* assembly more smilar to the introgressions facilitates the mapping.
+A: The pipeline performs 2 mappings: one against *S.c* consensus and one against *S.par* assembly; choosing the *S.par* assembly more smilar to the introgressions facilitates the mapping.

 ## Citations